Haoang97/TOHAN/README.md

 91948303-1, No. 61803375, No. 12002380, No. 62106278, No. 62101575, No. 61906210)
 and the National Grand R&D Plan (Grant No. 2020AAA0103501).
 FL would also like to thank Dr.
 Yanbin Liu for productive discussions.

+# Two bugs
+We just found two bugs in the source codes regrettably.
+1. We did not use `encoder.eval()` and `classifier.eval()` to completely freeze the source model in the generation process.
+2. The implementation of the augmented L1 distance degraded into the naive L1 distance.

+We have repaired the two bugs and the modified results are coming soon.
+Sorry for the trouble caused to you.